abbotto/rectangular/README.md

 ---

 ## Introduction
-A modern app kit for AngularJS developers.
+A starter kit for AngularJS developers.

 ---